This technique works best for tension headaches. Other types of headaches include sinus headaches, migraine headaches, and cluster headaches.

 3. There is an “aura”, a feeling or visual disturbance that occurs for up to 1/2 hour before the headache sets in.

 The headache technique may be helpful during the aura phase of a migraine, but I would not recommend it once the migraine is established.
 The pressure around the base of the skull may be too intense and may aggravate the migraine.
-Instead I would work reflexology points on the hands and feet at the tips of the fingers and toes.
-You want to draw energy away from the head.
+Instead, I would work reflexology points on the hands and feet at the tips of the fingers and toes.
+You want to draw circulation and attention away from the head.

 An ice pack to the back of the neck may also help.
 Please review the cautions for using ice, which start at 2 minutes 14 seconds into the video on Injury Treatment in the Sports Massage Section.